by Michael Maciel

-Fortunately, an intellectual understanding is not necessary to reap the benefits of sacred symbols.
-Our souls recognize the reality within the Christmas story and is eager to enter into that reality.
+Fortunately, an intellectual understanding of this isn’t necessary to reap the benefits of sacred symbols.
+Our souls recognize the reality within the Christmas story and are eager to enter into it.
 It is this eagerness that opens us up to the Spirit.
-Through the spiritual patterns within the story, the groundwork is laid so that we can experience the reality to which the story points.
-This is how sacred symbols operate.
-They are the doorway to God, portals through which we can experience God directly. ( See Symbols for more on this subject)